marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 Easy?
 Of course!

-Let's start with an extra easy domain `StockItem.fs` (don't bother with remove function - it is a homework for you, I will mention it later):
+Let's start with an extra easy domain `StockItem.fs` (don't bother with the remove function - it is homework for you, I will mention it later):
 ```fsharp
 namespace Stock